Beuth-Erdelt/DBMS-Benchmarker/paper.md

 There is a need for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.
 There is also need for a tool that will help with the statistical and interactive analysis of the results.

 We want to use Python as the common Data Science language.
 To our knowledge there is no other such tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.
 There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench, that provide nice features, but none fitting these needs.
 The design decisions of this tool have been elaborated in more detail in @10.1007/978-3-030-84924-5_6.
 DBMS-Benchmarker has been used as a support for recieving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.
-This module has been tested with Clickhouse, Exasol, Citus Data (Hyperscale), IBM DB2, Kinetica, MariaDB, MariaDB Columnstore, MemSQL (SingleStore), MariaDB, MariaDB Columnstore, MonetDB, MySQL, OmniSci (HEAVY.AI) , Oracle DB, PostgreSQL, SQL Server, SAP HANA and Vertica.

 ## Summary of Solution